Back to: Angular Tutorials For Beginners and Professionals

 Product Resolver

 Create a TypeScript class named product.resolver.ts within the src/app/core folder, and then copy-paste the following code.
-Loads the product using the route param id before the product details page opens, so the details screen renders with data already available and can safely redirect if the product is not found.
+Loads the product using the route param id before the product details page opens, so the details screen renders with data already available and can safely redirect if not found.

 import { inject } from '@angular/core';